-There are approximately 230 boys and girls currently attending our school.
-The current class sizes range from 18 – 30 students with a teacher and assistant in each class during core curriculum.
+There are approximately 225 boys and girls currently attending our school.
+The current class sizes range from 18 – 30 students with a teacher and assistant in each class during core curriculum hours.

 Is There a Before & After School Program?

-Yes all children are welcome on campus starting at 7:30am and after care is available after school until 5:30pm Monday – Friday at a fee of $4/hour.
+Yes, all children are welcome on campus starting at 7:30am, and after school care is available until 5:30pm, Monday – Friday, at a fee of $5/hour.

 Do you have an athletic program?

 Yes.
-SJS participates in the North Bay CSL for boys and girls.
+SJS participates in the North Bay Catholic Schools League(CSL) for boys and girls.
 Athletics begin in 5th grade.
 The CSL consists of 10 teams.
-We are fortunate to have a well-appointed on-campus gym.
-Athletics include but are not limited to volleyball, basketball and track.
+We are fortunate to have a well-equipped on-campus gym.
+Athletics include volleyball, basketball and track.